GibzB/CloudChallenge/README.md

 - Deployed Docker images to Cloud Run
 - Managed Cloud Run deployments
 - Setup an endpoint for an application on Cloud Run

+## Deploy, Scale, and Update Your Website on Google Kubernetes Engine
+Running websites and applications is hard.
+Things go wrong when they shouldn't, servers crash, increase in demand causes more resources to be utilized, and making changes without downtime is complicated and stressful.
+Imagine if there was a tool that could help you do all this and even allow you to automate it.
+With Kubernetes, all of this is not only possible, it's easy!

+#### Lessons learnt
+- Created a GKE cluster
+- Created a Docker container
+- Deployed the container to GKE
+- Exposed the container via a service
+- Scaled the container to multiple replicas
+- Modified the website
+- Rolled out a new version with zero downtime